 Death Scenes are way bloodier and gorier than the original.
 If I were you, use a barf bag, because it’s gonna be one heck of a blood bath.

 Similar to the “Friday The 13th” franchise, naked ladies are shown before the killer slays his designated victim.
-Mating is luck when it comes to a serial killer standing behind you.
+Mating is bad luck when it comes to a serial killer standing behind you.

 We get to see how Michael acquired his boiler suit onscreen after escaping the facility.
 The boiler suit belonged to Ken Foree’s character, Joe Grizzly.